luciopaiva/heapify/CONTRIBUTING.md

 ## General guidelines

-These are the general guidelines you should follow when contributing with PRs to this project:
+These are the general guidelines you should follow when contributing with PRs to this project.

+> [!NOTE]
+> This project is intentionally kept small, focused, and fast.
+Contributions are very welcome, but new features and larger changes will be reviewed with a high bar for necessity, API impact, maintenance cost, and performance.

 ### Pull requests